 Errors and Omissions Insurance: Insurance coverage purchased by the agent/broker which provides protection against loss incurred by a client because of some negligent act, error, oversight, or omission by the

-Fiat Money is paper currency made legal tender by law or fiat.
+Fiat Money: Fiat Money is paper currency made legal tender by law or fiat.
 It is not backed by gold or silver and is not necessarily redeemable in coin.
 This practice has had widespread use for about the last 70 years.
 If governments produce too much of it, there is a loss of confidence.
 Even so, governments print it routinely when they need it.
 The value of fiat money is dependent upon the performance of the economy of the country which issued it.
 Canada’s currency falls into this category.

 First To Die Coverage: This means that there are two or more life insured on the same policy but the death benefit is paid out on the first death only.
 If two or more persons at the same address are purchasing life insurance at the same time, it is wise to compare the cost of this kind of coverage with individual policies having a multiple policy discount.

 Grace Period: A specific period of time after a premium payment is due during which the policy owner may make a payment, and during which, the protection of the policy continues.
 The grace period usually ends in 30 days.

 Group Life Insurance: